Pediatric Neurosurgery

 Symptoms of the disease depend on the location and size of the tumor and can vary widely.
 Headaches, dizziness, seizures, nausea, vomiting and disturbances of consciousness are common.
 Therefore, to recognize the possibility of a brain tumor, especially in children, a fast and thorough diagnosis is necessary.
 If the suspicion is confirmed, the tumor must be surgically removed in most cases.

-and thorough neurological and socio-medical care.
-Thanks to the close interdisciplinary cooperation with the Children’s Clinic, the Oncology Center and the Clinic for Radiation Therapy and Radio Oncology, we are able to offer a child-friendly and individually optimized medical therapy at every stage of treatment.
+In addition to neurosurgical treatment of the tumor, our young patients often require further treatments such as radiotherapy, drug-based tumor therapy and thorough neurological and socio-medical care.
+Thanks to the close interdisciplinary cooperation between pediatric neurosurgery, the Children’s Clinic, the Oncology Center, and the Clinic for Radiation Therapy and Radio Oncology, we are able to offer a child-friendly and individually optimized medical therapy at every stage of treatment.

 Hydrocephalus is the collective term for all circulatory disorders of cerebral fluid (= brain water).
 As in adulthood, there are various causes that lead to an imbalance in the production and absorption of brain water.
 This increases the pressure in the skull and leads to the typical symptoms.
 It is important to detect these early to avoid permanent damage.